WillieMcRae/EARL_2016_notes/README.md

 # EARL_2016_notes

-Notes the EARL Conference 2016
+Notes from the EARL Conference 2016.

+Will be updated over time.